NuevoFoundation/workshops/content/english/linux-basics/activity-1.md

 ### How do I find out which account I am using?

-The Linux command "whoami" will tell you which account you are using.
+The Linux command `whoami` will tell you which account you are using.

 Try it:
 ```